 Program Educational Objectives

-The graduates of the Computer Science program will:
+The graduates of the program will:

-1. 1.Have successful professional careers as leaders or members of teams involved in the design and development of computer and software systems;
+1. 1.Have successful professional careers as leaders or members of teams involved in the design and development of computer and software systems.

-2. 2.Apply scientific and engineering methodologies for analysis and resolution of problems, and pursue advanced study and conduct research in Computer Science and related disciplines;
+2. 2.Apply scientific and engineering methodologies for analysis and resolution of problems and pursue advanced study and conduct research in Computer Science and related disciplines.

 4. 4.Identify, analyze and address legal, ethical, social and security concerns associated with the computing field.

-Learning Outcomes
+Program Learning Outcomes

-1. 1.Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions;
+1. 1.Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

-2. 2.Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline;
+2. 2.Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

-3. 3.Communicate effectively in a variety of professional contexts;
+3. 3.Communicate effectively in a variety of professional contexts.

-4. 4.Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles;
+4. 4.Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

-5. 5.Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline;
+5. 5.Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 6. 6.Apply computer science theory and software development fundamentals to produce computing-based solutions.

-Graduation Requirements
+Admission Requirements

 Courses